satoshiiizuka/siggraph2016_colorization/README.md

 - This is developed on a linux machine running Ubuntu 14.04 during late 2015.
 - The provided code does not use GPU accelerated (trivial to change).
 - Please note that the model is slow on large images (over 512x512 pixels) and may run out of memory.
-Demo should take around 2 GiB of peak RAM memory.
+Demo should take around 2 GiB of peak RAM memory, system with 4 GiB or more of RAM is recommended.
 - Provided model and sample code is under a non-commercial creative commons license.

 ## Citing